johncky/QFNtools/README.md

 range of target return to optimize.
 If this is above / below possible target return achieved, corresponding risk measures are not sensible.

 # Factor Selection
+Select "factors" from a group of factor assets (X), ues them as predictors to build Factor Models to explain returns of another group (Y).

 Selection Process:

 1. Find Principal Components of a group of assets (Y)